ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/networking/jumboframes.md

 * To enable Jumbo Frames, please follow the guide below.
 (Before carrying out these changes, please ensure that your drivers are up to date, if they are not, you may experience performance issues)

 Select Start,and select control panel, within control panel, please select "Network and sharing Centre", now select "Change adapter settings" from the left hand side of the window
-Right click on the NiC on which you wish to enable Jumbo Frames and select ‘Properties’.
+Right click on the NiC on which you wish to enable Jumbo Frames and select ‘Properties'.

 You will now be presented with the NIC properties as below